-Any changes to the syllabus, schedule, assignments or due dates will be made available to students via announcements in class, announcements on Blackboard, and e-mails from the Instructor.
+Any changes to the syllabus, schedule, assignments or due dates will be made available to students via announcements in class, announcements on the course management system, and e-mails from the Instructor.
 Technical difficulties are not an acceptable excuse for why you did not "know" about an assignment or an announcement made in class.
 I recommend trading phone numbers and e-mail information with at least one other student in the class.
-The student is advised to always keep a copy of assignments that are turned in via Blackboard.
-Emailing writing assignments to the Instructor Assistant is a last resort, but sometimes necessary to be diligent in your attempts to turn in writing assignments via Blackboard.
+The student is advised to always keep a copy of assignments that are turned in via the course management system.
+Emailing writing assignments to the Instructor is a last resort, but sometimes necessary to be diligent in your attempts to turn in writing assignments via the course management system.
 The application of your class lecture notes & textbook will be required for successful completion of any written assignment.
-All citations should be APA formatted internally and in a 6th edition APA formatted Reference Page (see "Online Resources" in Blackboard for free APA formatting information).
+All citations should be APA formatted internally and in a 6th edition APA formatted Reference Page.
 Abstracts are NOT necessary, though students should clearly include the Honor Code, their name, UIN & Site on any submission in this course.
 (Please see Class Schedule for due dates).
-There are 500 points possible.